 Medical professionals spend many years learning, growing, and accomplishing work in their field.
 For those who were not born in the United States, or are from immigrant families, the path to medical school is often an adventure story in itself.
 In preparing introductions of the Syrian American Medical Society (SAMS) volunteers who were interviewed for the “Medical Mission to Jordan” series, the depth of what each individual has achieved in their career literally requires a separate article to detail.
 Being chief of a department, or professor, or research leader, or board chair, are all in addition to the root vocation of their dedicated medical care of adults and pediatric patients.
 In this context, regardless of position or occupation, all the volunteers of the SAMS Medical Mission arrived in Amman with one purpose, to offer crisis relief to refugees affected by the Syrian Civil War.
 Exploration of medical backgrounds was explained within each interview to the extent necessary by the participant.
 While each layer of their medical career and position of responsibility were essential to their mission work in Jordan, those detailed descriptions were actually a distraction in being able to share their story.
 Who they were “in person” was why they were interviewed.
 Not who they were “on paper,” which was still immensely impressive but simply too much to unpack in this context.

-An essay by Dr. Naureen Mirza-George, MD
+An interview with Dr. Naureen Mirza-George, MD

 I first heard about SAMS several years ago when the war in Syria broke out.
 We all heard of the great work that SAMS was doing.
 I knew that they were active in several different locations, but more recently learned a Medical Mission was coming to Jordan in January 2023.